Officialckazros/owaua/README.md

 [docs/OPERATIONS.md](docs/OPERATIONS.md).
 Use
 `OWAUA_DAKI_DRY_RUN=1 ./scripts/deploy-daki.sh` to preview the remote upload.

-Contributing and security notes are kept in the [docs](docs/) folder.
+Contributing and security notes are kept in the [docs](docs/) folder

 ## Releases